umahanish/demo-jenkins-maven-project/README.md

   - a Jenkinsfile configured for an automated build on our repo

-- Create a public project repository `demo-jenkins-maven-project` on your GitHub account.
+- Create a public project repository `demo-jenkins-maven-project` on umapathy GitHub account.

 - Clone the `jenkins-maven-project` repository on local computer.